liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/working-with-the-dom-in-alloyui.markdown

 With the hide and show methods you can hide and show DOM nodes appropriately for the flow of your user experience.

-In this tutorial you've learned the fundamentals of getting node objects, setting their values, and reacting to events on them.
+In this tutorial, you've learned the fundamentals of getting node objects, setting their values, and reacting to events on them.
 As an added bonus, the next section shows you an example portlet that demonstrates all of the AlloyUI features that you've learned in this tutorial.
 The portlet is called the *Silly Phrase Generator*.
 If you want to have fun trying it out and familiarizing yourself with its code, continue with the next section.
-Otherwise, you can consider the next tutorial and other related tutorials listed after this article.

 ## Bonus: Silly Phrase Generator [](id=bonus-silly-phrase-generator)

 The Silly Phrase Generator portlet relies heavily on AlloyUI's DOM manipulation and event handling features.
-You can add the following code into a portlet JSP or you can just take a look at the portlet's code.
+You can add the following code into a portlet JSP or you can just look at the portlet's code.

 The portlet's code resides on GitHub [here](../../code/alloy/silly-phrase-generator/end/silly-phrase-generator-portlet/docroot/view.jsp),